Cherreads

 "And why should I agree to that?"
 Sasha kept her voice calm, but her stance betrayed a flicker of unease.

 Daniel said nothing at first.
-He calmly printed a sleek, polished black bo-staff.
-He slowly caressed its smoothness, before gripping it tightly.
+He calmly printed a polished black bo-staff from the V.A.R.I.A.N.T. armoury.

 They faced each other across the forest floor, bathed in golden artificial sunlight filtering through the leaves.

-Then, softly—Daniel spoke.
+Then, softly, Daniel spoke.

-"I know what you're trying to do," he said, low enough that only she—and Mavena, unfortunately—could hear, "You want to breeze through the Foundational Script.
+"You want to breeze through the Foundational Script.
 Play the part just long enough to earn the Graves Family seal.
 Then disappear into mediocrity.
 No spotlight.
 No burdens.
 Just you… and your own peace."

 Sasha's body went rigid.
 "How—?"